JOHNFLEURIMOND/MysqlExpressReactNode/README.md

 2.)
 User can see the json data once submit as an alert!

 # My Awesome Project 🖥 & Lessons Learned :mortar_board:
-How to use MySQL and I am getting better and better with Node and Express, the more i have to buid my own server.
-This is a MERN-Stack Email application that allows data to be submit via Formik and Yup validation.
+I learned how to use MySQL and I am getting better and better with Node and Express, the more I have to buid my own server.This is a MERN-Stack Email application that allows data to be submit via Formik and Yup validation.
 As you may know, React is a JavaScript library for building user interfaces.
 That’s it.
 It’s a way to use JavaScript to define UI elements based on user-defined properties and internal state.

-I also learned `Sequelize ORM` Sequelize is a promise-based Object-Relational-Mappers for Node.js and io.js.
-It supports the dialects PostgreSQL, MySQL, MariaDB, SQLite and MSSQL and features solid transaction support which was perfect for this app.

-like so:
+Let me talk about the Frameworks I used and I am going to show you some examples.

 ```//------
 import React, { Component } from 'react'